Our Journal is indexed by

 The editor always evaluates the intellectual content of manuscripts regardless of the authors’ race, gender, sexual orientation, religious beliefs, ethnic origin, nationality or political views.
 The editors’ decisions shall be based on professional and scientific aspects.

-The editor, the editorial board, and peer reviewers treat submitted manuscripts as confidential information.
+The editorial team and the editorial board, as well as peer reviewers treat submitted manuscripts as confidential information.
 They do not provide any information related to the manuscripts to unauthorised persons.
 Exceptions to this rule are the main author, the peer reviewers, other editorial consultants, and the publisher.

 Disclosure and conflict of interest